shuckc/shuckc.github.io/_posts/2021-06-14-fpga-versa-ecp5-board-demo.md

 	...

-It works and scrolls the message.
+If the JTAG upload works you will see the text message scroll through the 13-seg display.
 Hopefully the next post will use something more interesting than Verilog for the frontend.

 Final diff against prjtrellis upstream was: